lazy-seal/ChizzkVodChatAnalysis/README.md

 # TODO:
 - implement:
-    - a function to iterate through chats to input users (gonna take a lot of time)
+    - api call timout
+    - DatabaseManagement.py: figure out asynchronous way of inputting data chat, videos, users: straight insert into chats references videos, users videos references users (streamers) users does not reference
+    - run.py
+        - (db) while going through chat, count how many chat, donation, and active users are in the video
+        - save user.csv while doing the initial fetching?
+    - eventaully figure out way to move the data directly from api to db without going through chat

-    - a function that does above for every new chat file gathered
+    -  for every new chat file gathered
-- use pandas instead of csv to handle csv files
 - centeralize api urls to InfoDataObjects.py (or should I?)
-- I should consider making Crawler.py into a class (since most of them uses the same httpx client)
+- Should I consider making Crawler.py into a class? or not? (since most of them uses the same httpx client)

 ## TODO Ideas for Data anyalysis
 ### Doesn't need Pre-Processing